 Frank is a Master!
 After a fitting and some boot work I now have the best ski boots for my feet and ability.
 The performance fit took my skiing to a new level and yet the boots are actually more comfortable than the shoes I wear on a daily basis.
 Worth every penny!
 Thanks again!! — Danielle Millett

-Aspiring intermediates and developing carvers require a firmer fit that matches the width and length of the foot more accurately 3/4″ shell size
+Aspiring intermediates and developing carvers require a firmer fit that matches the width and length of the foot more accurately, therefore using the 3/4″ shell size.

 Advanced and expert skiers use 5/8’s shell size to provide performance on the most demanding terrain, especially critical on ski vacations on big vertical!

 Don’t tell your boot fitter you are an advanced skier unless you are always pushing your shin against the tongue of the boots to give sufficient toe room!